 If you’re in France, you can use these offshore servers for all kinds of purposes, including unlocking titles exclusive to US Netflix and watching French broadcast channels like France2, France3, and France4.

 The service is headquartered in Panama, which is a country highly favored by privacy advocates.
-This VPN can be your answer to government surveillance threatening privacy of citizens in France.
+This VPN can be your answer to government surveillance threatening the privacy of citizens in France.
 It is also one of the top VPNs that can be used in Finland and other European countries.

 Additionally, NordVPN comes packed with valuable features such as Onion over VPN, killswitch, and DoubleVPN.
 With a 30-day refund window and 6 simultaneous connections.